 Enable native Outlook search experience

 The Enable search index roaming for Outlook feature provides native Outlook search experience.
-With this feature, the Offline Outlook Data File (
+With this feature, the Microsoft Outlook offline folder file (

 .ost) and the search database specific to a user are roamed along with the user profile.